isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    not specified or specified as an empty string, no authentication header is added to HTTP transactions.
 It must not contain the colon (:) character.

+-  ``basic-auth-user-file`` - is an alternatibe to ``basic-auth-user``: instead of presenting the user ID in the configuration file it is specified in the file indicated by this parameter.

 -  ``basic-auth-password`` - specifies the password for basic HTTP authentication.
 This parameter is ignored when the user ID is not specified or is empty.
 The password is optional; if not specified, an empty password is